-4.3.17 The Committee considered the results of the economic model following the price reduction for non-proprietary alendronate, the newly included assumptions and the sensitivity analyses (see sections 4.3.8 to 4.3.14).
+- 4.3.18 The Committee considered the results of the economic model following the price reduction for non-proprietary alendronate, the newly included assumptions and the sensitivity analyses (see sections 4.3.9 to 4.3.15).
 The Committee agreed that, when considering the use of alendronate as a first-line treatment, the sensitivity analysis that captured the uncertainties in the economic model (see section 4.3.14) was the most appropriate.
-This led the Committee to conclude that alendronate (based on the price of £53.56 per year for once-weekly treatment) would be an appropriate use of NHS resources for the treatment of postmenopausal women who are confirmed to have osteoporosis (that is, a T-score of -2.5 SD or below) who are aged 65 years or older and who have at least one independent clinical risk factor for fracture.
-The Committee also concluded that, in addition, women aged 70 years and older could be considered for DXA scanning if there was an indication that they might have low BMD, and treated with alendronate if osteoporosis was confirmed.
-The Committee's reason for restricting DXA scanning for women aged 70 years or older (who visit their GP for any reason) to those with indicators of low BMD was to avoid unnecessarily scanning many women who are well and asymptomatic and who are relatively unlikely to have a low BMD.
-The Committee was advised by the clinical specialists from the original Guideline Development Group for the NICE clinical guideline on osteoporosis that, in women aged 75 years or older with two or more clinical risk factors, a DXA scan may not be required if the clinician considers it to be clinically inappropriate or unfeasible.
-This is because a very high proportion of these women would be likely to have a T-score of -2.5 SD or below.
+This led the Committee to conclude that alendronate (based on the price of £53.56 per year for once-weekly treatment) would be an appropriate use of NHS resources for secondary preventative treatment in postmenopausal women with fragility fractures and confirmed osteoporosis (that is, a T-score of -2.5 SD or below).
+The Committee was advised by the clinical specialists from the original Guideline Development Group for the NICE clinical guideline on osteoporosis that, in women aged 75 years or older with a prior fracture, a DXA scan may not be required if the responsible clinician considers it to be clinically inappropriate or unfeasible.
+This is because a very high proportion of these women would be likely to have a T-score of -2.5 SD or below. - 4.3.19 The Committee noted that the prices of the different brands of alendronate vary greatly and concluded that alendronate should be prescribed on the basis of the lowest acquisition cost available.